Seisna/homeops/README.md

 ### ⚠️ pre-commit

 It is advisable to install [pre-commit](https://pre-commit.com/) and the pre-commit hooks that come with this repository.
-[sops-pre-commit](https://github.com/k8s-at-home/sops-pre-commit) will check to make sure you are not committing non-encrypted Kubernetes secrets to your repository.

 1. Enable Pre-Commit